Chumbawamba: Early years (1982–1984)

-Chumbawamba formed in Burnley in 1982 with an initial line-up of Allan "Boff" Whalley, Danbert Nobacon (born Nigel Hunter), and Midge, all three previously members of the band Chimp Eats Banana, shortly afterwards joined by Lou Watts.
+Chumbawamba formed in Burnley in 1982 with an initial line-up of Allan "Boff" Whalley, Danbert Nobacon (born Nigel Hunter), and Midge – all previously members of the band Chimp Eats Banana – shortly afterwards joined by Lou Watts.
 The band made their live debut in January 1982.
-Their first vinyl release was a track ("Three Years Later") on the Crass Records compilation album Bullshit Detector 2.
 They were initially inspired musically by bands as diverse as the Fall, PiL, Wire, and Adam and the Ants and politically by the anarchist stance of Crass.
-Another of the band's early releases was under the name "Skin Disease", parodying the Oi! bands of the time so successfully that they were included on Back On The Streets, an Oi! compilation EP put together by Sounds magazine journalist Garry Bushell.
+Their first vinyl release was a track ("Three Years Later") on the Crass Records 1982 compilation album Bullshit Detector 2.
+Another early release was under the name "Skin Disease", parodying the Oi! bands of the time so successfully that they were included on Back On The Streets, an Oi! compilation EP put together by Sounds magazine journalist Garry Bushell.

-In the early period of the band, all members lived together in a communal house, Southview House, in Armley, Leeds and kept all money in common.
+In the early period of the band, all members lived together in a communal house, Southview House, on Carr Crofts, Armley, Leeds and kept all money in common.

-By the end of 1982, the band had expanded to include Alice Nutter (of Ow My Hair's on Fire), and Dunstan "Dunst" Bruce (of Men in a Suitcase) and were living in a squat in Armley, Leeds, on Carr Crofts road.
-Harry "Daz" Hamer and Mavis "Mave" Dillon (aka David Mills, Man Afraid) - members, along with Whalley, of Barnsley punk band Passion Killers - joined soon after.
+By the end of 1982, the band had expanded to include Alice Nutter (of Ow My Hair's on Fire), and Dunstan "Dunst" Bruce (of Men in a Suitcase), who also moved into the Leeds house.
+Harry "Daz" Hamer and Mavis "Mave" Dillon (aka David Mills, Man Afraid) – members, along with Whalley, of Barnsley punk band Passion Killers – joined soon after.
 Simon "Commonknowledge" Lanzon, who had been a member of Donovan's band Open Road in the early 1970s, appeared on most of the band's early releases but was not usually listed as a band member.
 Another band member, Diane, appeared on early cassettes, but was asked to leave the communal house after conflict with other band members.

-Stalwarts of the cassette culture scene, the band released a number of tapes on their own Sky and Trees Records, including in 1983 both Be Happy Despite It All - a split compilation with Passion Killers - and Be a Rebel, Raise some Heck, and in 1984 and Another Year of the Same Old Shit, and were featured on many compilations.
+Stalwarts of the cassette culture scene, the band released a number of tapes on their own Sky and Trees Records, including in 1983 both Be Happy Despite It All – a split compilation with Passion Killers – and Be a Rebel, Raise some Heck, and in 1984 and Another Year of the Same Old Shit, and were featured on many compilations.
 Chumbawamba were at the forefront of the 1980s anarcho-punk movement, frequently playing benefit gigs in squats and small halls for causes such as animal rights, the anti-war movement, and community groups.
 The band's collective political views are often described as anarchism or anarcho-communist.
 They made several songs about the UK miners' strike, including the cassette Common Ground and a song dedicated to the pit village of Fitzwilliam, which was one of the worst cases of economic decline following the strike.